phw/peek/README.md

 [peek-master.flatpakref](http://flatpak.uploadedlobster.com/peek-master.flatpakref)

 ### Snappy
-Peek can also be installed on all distributions supporting [Snappy](https://snapcraft.io/docs/core/install).
+Peek can be installed on all distributions supporting [Snappy](https://snapcraft.io/docs/core/install).
 Currently only the development version is available in the Snappy format:

     sudo snap install gnome-3-26-1604